 - Food innovation

 - Local government reform

 What’s the connection of the Lab to Strategic Doing?

-Many people first came to know our work through Lab director Ed Morrison’s development of Strategic Doing, a discipline to structure collaborative work.
-Strategic Doing remains one of our signature offerings.
-We are the “founding affiliate” in a network of universities offering training in Strategic Doing, under the oversight of the Strategic Doing Institute, a nonprofit organization.
+Many people first came to know our work through UNA Lab director Ed Morrison’s development of Strategic Doing, a discipline to structure collaborative work.
+Strategic Doing remains one of the signature offerings of the Network, but is complemented by a wide variety of other tools.
+Learn more about Strategic Doing.